- Project. A “bucket” for your time.

 You can think of them as a kind of "saved search".

-Note that filters are entirely rule-based (you can't manually assign individual activities to them), and thus only contain app activities (not tasks).
+Note that filters are entirely rule-based (you can't manually assign individual activities to them), and thus only contain app usage (not time entries).

 - Keywords.
 Keywords are simply words that Timing automatically extracts from your activities titles and paths.

 In many cases activities corresponding to a particular project contain that project's name in their title or path, which makes the project also show up as a keyword.

 In that case, you can simply drag the keyword onto the project in the sidebar to add all activities containing that word to the project.

 - Rules.
 Manually assigning activities can be very cumbersome.